bebuch/disposer/README.md

 A sequence of modules is called <i>process chain</i>.
 Each process chain also gets a <i>unique identifier</i>.

 The disposer manages the process chains and their modules.
-This is done through a file that is read at runtime.
+This is done through a configuration file that is read at runtime.

+## Config-File

+The configuration file has a special file format, which is explained below.
+There is no standardized file extension, but is is recommended to use '\*.ini' to get syntax highlighting in text editors.